 And it was great to be scuba diving again!
 We first learned to dive on our circumnavigation, quickly fell in love with it, bought 2 tanks when we were in Panama, and managed to get in some 60+ dives from the boat or the dinghy on the rest of the voyage.
 We’ve done very few dives with dive companies, preferring just to pay a few dollars for air fills and go on our own.
 Our last dive before this one was in Monterey Bay, CA, and before that it had been quite a few years – we don’t have drysuits so hadn’t dived in Alaska.

 Ashore, we hiked up the arroyo behind the beach.
 It turned out to be quite the scramble, but we got a lovely view of CELESTE and the bay.

 And we got in more practice flying our drone – first from shore and then from CELESTE’s anchored deck, trying to get the hang of launching and landing it from the confined space of the boat and from among all the obstacles of the rigging!

-We spent another day and night back on Espiritu Santo, walking ashore and doing more boat projects – diving down to put new zincs on the prop and prop shaft and dealing with some wiring (too technical to bother you with) – before it was time to set off south again.
-With summer already well under way in the Sea, and hurricane season fast approaching, it wasn’t the moment to linger!
-But we’d thoroughly enjoyed our brief time in this beautiful, unique part of the world!
+We spent another day and night back on Espiritu Santo, walking ashore and doing more boat projects – diving down to put new zincs on the prop and prop shaft and dealing with some wiring (too technical to bore you with) – before it was time to set off south again.
+With summer already well under way in the Sea of Cortez, and hurricane season fast approaching, it wasn’t the moment to linger!
+But we’d enjoyed our brief time in this beautiful, unique part of the world.